RESTful-Drupal/restful/docs/api_url.md

 The only requirement to use this feature is that the value for your `loadByFieldName` field needs to be one of your exposed fields.
 It is also up to you to make sure that that field is unique.
-Note that in case that more tha one entity matches the provided ID the first record will be loaded.
+Note that in case that more than one entity matches the provided ID, the first record will be loaded.

 ## Working with authentication providers
 RESTful comes with ``cookie``, ``base_auth`` (user name and password in the HTTP